sairampolina/Inventory-Management-AGV/README.md

 ```
 ---
 ### Team
 The Members are Graduate students at The University of Maryland, College Park.
 The members each have a Bachelors in Mechanical Engineering from prestigious universities in India.
 Their Graduate Study is in the field of Robotics with each of them having a specialization.
-Bharadwaj is pursuing a career in Control systems and Path planning, Sairam aims to build his career in Deep Learning and Computer Vision and Shelvin is developing expertise in SLAM and Autonomous Vehicles.
+Sanchit is pursuing a career in Control systems and Path planning, Sairam aims to build his career in Deep Learning and Computer Vision and Shelvin is developing expertise in SLAM and Autonomous Vehicles.

 | `Shelvin Pauly`  | `Venkata Sairam Polina` | `Sanchit Tanwar` |
 | ------------- | ------------- |------------- |